alexwlchan/alexwlchan.net/src/_drafts/bookmarks-static-site.md

   alt="Screenshot of a web page titled ‘bookmarks’, and a list of three bookmarks below it.
 Each bookmark has a blue link as the title, a grey URL below the title, and some descriptive text below it."
 %}

-It’s taken hundreds of hours to get all my bookmarks and saved web pages into this new site, and I’ve learnt a lot about archiving and building the web.
+It’s taken hundreds of hours to get all my bookmarks and saved web pages into this new site, and it's taught me a lot about archiving and building the web.
 This post is the first of a four-part series about my bookmarks, and I'll publish the rest of the series over the next three weeks.

 [static_sites]: /2024/static-websites/